Reach-Above/reach-above.github.io/mapathon.md

         },
         {
             id: 'bike-lanes',
-            title: 'Bike Lanes',
+            title: 'Our Local Rides',
             image: '',
-            description: 'Philadelphia has XX miles of bike lanes, XX miles of which are protected.
-Drivers are getting more used to sharing the road, but ride defensively.',
+            description: 'Almost everyday we got outside and rode our bikes.
+The darker the line colour the further the ride',
             location: {
-                center: [-75.13901, 39.97085],
+                center: [-78.696, 43.919],
-                zoom: 11.62,
+                zoom: 13.25,
-                pitch: 55.50,
+                pitch: 0.00,
-                bearing: -7.20
+                bearing: 0.00
             },
             onChapterEnter: [
                 {